rbourgeois33/rbourgeois33.github.io/docs/posts/post1.md

 }
 ```

 This reduces the register usage to 24 (again, this is huge because I pick the example, but the goal is to show you the point).
-The runtime is reduced from 26.77 to 9.74ms (-63%), basically what ncu predicted.
+The runtime is reduced from 26.77 to 9.74ms (-63%), basically what ncu predicted is the "Profiler Diagnosis" section.